Milka Duno: 2012

-On February 7, 2012, Duno's entry for the Lucas Oil Slick Mist 200 was officially changed from the #63 of Sheltra Motorsports to the No. 33 of Eddie Sharp Racing.
-Duno ran both the No. 33 and No. 6 of Eddie Sharp Racing in the first 5 races of the 2012 season logging a qualifying high of sixteenth at Daytona and a high finish of eighteenth at Mobile.
-She returned to the series when her crew chief at Sheltra & ESR, Dave Leiner Jr started his own team, Dave Leiner Racing.
+On February 7, 2012, Duno's entry for the Lucas Oil Slick Mist 200 was officially changed from the No. 63 of Sheltra Motorsports to the No. 33 of Eddie Sharp Racing.
+Duno ran both the No. 33 and No. 6 of Eddie Sharp Racing in the first five races of the 2012 season logging a qualifying high of sixteenth at Daytona and a high finish of eighteenth at Mobile.
+She returned to the series when her crew chief at Sheltra & ESR, Dave Leiner Jr. started his own team, Dave Leiner Racing.
 Duno's first race back was Thunderbolt Raceway at New Jersey Motorsports Park.
 After qualifying 21st, she finished tenth.
 This marked her first ARCA top-ten finish, won her the CGS Imaging Hard Charger of the Race award and was the highest place by a Venezuelan driver in ARCA history.